Keskinksn/pdf_chatbot_llm/README.md

 Click "Submit & Process" to extract and process the text.
 Ask questions based on the content of the uploaded PDFs.
 Clear chat history using the "Clear Chat History" button.
-Code Overview
-Functions
-get_pdf_text(pdf_docs): Reads all PDF files and returns the extracted text. get_text_chunks(text): Splits the extracted text into chunks. get_vector_store(chunks): Creates and saves a FAISS vector store from text chunks. get_conversational_chain(): Sets up a conversational chain using Google Generative AI. clear_chat_history(): Clears the chat history in the Streamlit session state. user_input(user_question): Processes the user question, searches for similar documents, and returns the response from the conversational chain.

 Streamlit Interface
 Sidebar: For uploading PDF files and processing them.
 Main Area: For displaying chat messages and interacting with the chatbot